Frequently Asked Questions

 accurate as I possibly can before sending it to

 to the State Historical Society in Madison.
-While there, I do the research

 What original sources are used?